sj82516/migration-manager/readme.md

 Only support mysql now.

 ## How to use
+You have to Nodejs at least 8.4 or native support async/await.
  `> npm install -g migration-manager`

 Inside your project, you have to create `./config/config.json` and `./migrations`.